- About Us

 Stephen is highly recommended by the leading UK legal directories in the areas of Environmental Law and Health & Safety Law.
-He was nominated for Real Estate, Environment and Planning Silk of the Year at the Legal 500 UK Bar Awards 2015 and for Silk of the Year in Environment/Planning at the 2014 Chambers UK Bar Awards.
-He is listed in the Who’s Who Legal UK 2016 list of leading barristers in environmental law.
+He was nominated as Health & Safety Silk of the Year at the Chambers UK Bar Awards 2019, as Real Estate, Environment and Planning Silk of the Year at the Legal 500 UK Bar Awards 2015 and as Silk of the Year in Environment/Planning at the 2014 Chambers UK Bar Awards.
+He is listed in the Who’s Who Legal UK 2021 list of leading barristers in environmental law.
 He is also named in the Best Lawyers in the UK (2019 edition) list for Environmental Law.
-Recently, he was awarded the title of “Most Influential Regulatory Law Specialist 2018 – UK” in Acquisition International’s 2018 Global Excellence programme.
+He was awarded the title of “Most Influential Regulatory Law Specialist 2018 – UK” in Acquisition International’s 2018 Global Excellence programme.

 The Case for an International Court for the Environment, United Nations Association, 2010

 Repairing British Politics: Constitutional Law Reform, 2010, Counsel Magazine

 In Search of World Justice, The Guardian Newspaper, 2008

 Regular contributor to Radio 4’s The Today Programme, the BBC World Service: One Planet, national press and professional journals

 The focus of his practice is regulatory, environmental, planning and health and safety law.

 Six Pump Court barristers listed in Who’s Who Legal UK Bar 2021